Lao PDR COVID-19 Response

 As of December 2021, Laos recorded some 90,000 cases of COVID-19, and around 250 deaths.
 42% of the population had received two doses of the vaccine, while 51% had received at least one dose (Source: Our World in Data).
 The majority of these doses were delivered in urban areas, emphasising the need for ‘last mile’ vaccination for rural and remote communities, which are particularly vulnerable due to a lack of health services.

-On top of the public health implications of the pandemic, Laos has faced a significant economic shock.
+On top of the public health implications of the pandemic, Laos faced a significant economic shock.
 According to the World Bank, the country’s poverty rate increased by 1.7 percentage points during 2020, while a drop in trade and tourism reduced available jobs.
-Food prices have also increased, putting extra pressure on households.
+Food prices also increased, putting extra pressure on households.

 The Australian Humanitarian Partnership launched an initial response in 2020, focusing on COVID-19 prevention and the economic fallout of the pandemic.
 In late 2021, a new activation, with funding from the Australian Government’s Vaccine Access and Health Security Initiative (VAHSI), began working on vaccination hesitancy and rollout challenges.